-Read about Ioan Taflryn de-Suggestopedia pantomime Welsh language learning methods.
+Read about Ioan Taflryn de-Suggestopedia pantomime Welsh language learning methods that have no validity.

 It is unclear whether they were able to find a 'push chair' for Derek Brockway, the B.B.C.
 Wales forecaster to use.

-ioan Talfryn promised his 1970s deSuggestopedia method was scientifically proven and that was an improvement on the 'parrot fashion' Wlpan method of learning.
+Ioan Talfryn promised his 1970s deSuggestopedia method was scientifically proven and that was an improvement on the 'parrot fashion' Wlpan method of learning.
+It now 2019!

-This one of Ioan Talfryn Kareeoke sessons.
+This one of Ioan Talfryn Kareeoke sessions.
 The celebrities are singing lists of verbs from a wall.

 Ioan Talfryn believe that they can learn lots of language in this way if they listen to music and dance.
 Learners do not instantly learn sets of verbs.